Windowsfreak/spotmap/README.md

 fields - may they exist - are **not** displayed in the current release of the Spotmap:

+- Edit history
 - Postal Address
-- Author and date of an entry
-- Edit history
-- More than one photo per spot (although clicking the "website" link will reveal the additional ones)
-- Name and logo of associations
-- Telephone
+- Telephone numbers
 - Workshops that take place on that spot (including age, price, time span, recurrence, buying tickets)
 ### Interactions